TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

-As illustrated in Fig.~\ref{fig:proposed}A, the input acoustic frames (outlined in the red box) and target predicted frames (outlined in the green box) could be any acoustic features, such as MFCC, FBANK, or fMLLR.
-We show a sample of 40-dimensional fMLLR feature sequence from the LibriSpeech~\cite{librispeech} \textit{train-clean-100} subset in Fig.~\ref{fig:input}A. We denote the entire speech corpus as $\mathcal{X}$ and the acoustic features of the utterance sampled from $\mathcal{X}$ as $\overrightarrow{x}$.
-The length (the number of frames) and the height (the number of channels) of $\overrightarrow{x}$ is denoted as $L_x$ and $H_x$, respectively.
-Below, we introduce how we use different auxiliary objectives to alter these $\overrightarrow{x}$.
+As illustrated in Fig.~\ref{fig:proposed}A, the input acoustic frames (outlined in the red box) and target predicted frames (outlined in the green box) could be any acoustic features, such as MFCC, FBANK, fMLLR, or log Mel.
+We show a sample of 80-dimensional log Mel feature sequence from the LibriSpeech~\cite{librispeech} \textit{train-clean-100} subset in Fig.~\ref{fig:input}A. We denote the entire speech corpus as $\mathcal{X}$ and the acoustic features of the utterance sampled from $\mathcal{X}$ as $\overrightarrow{x}$.
+The length (the number of frames) and the height (the number of frequency bins) of $\overrightarrow{x}$ is denoted as $L_x$ and $H_x$, respectively.
+Below, we introduce how we use different methods to alter the input $\overrightarrow{x}$.